filamentphp/filament/packages/tables/docs/06-layout.md

 ## The problem with traditional table layouts

-Traditional tables are notorious for having bad responsivity.
+Traditional tables are notorious for having bad responsiveness.
 On mobile, there is only so much flexibility you have when rending content that is horizontally long:

 - Allow the user to scroll horizontally to see more table content
 - Hide non-important columns on smaller devices